nhd36/OCR_Management/README.md

 - Frontend: Jinja2, Flask
 - Backend: Flask, FlaskSQLAlchemy

-To run project, needs two available ports on server (Should be 5000 and 8000).
+To run project, needs two available ports on your machine (Normally 5000 and 8000, depends on your prefer).

 Initialize Project: